The 6 best AI customer service software platforms of 2026

 1. eesel AI

 Why we picked it: eesel AI really stands out because it's so incredibly simple to get started on your own.
 Most other tools I looked at involve long sales calls and complicated setups, but with eesel, you can connect your helpdesk, point it to your knowledge sources, and have a working AI agent in just a few minutes.
-It's built to work with your existing tools, not make you switch to a whole new system.
+It's built to work within your existing ecosystem, not make you switch to a whole new system.
 This "no rip-and-replace" approach, plus a killer simulation mode to test it on your past tickets, lets you automate with a ton of confidence.

 Pros: